Congratulations, You're Pregnant!

 The word "midwife" comes from Old English and means "with woman."
 Midwives have helped women deliver babies since the beginning of history.
 References to midwives are found in ancient Hindu records, in Greek and Roman manuscripts, and even in the Bible.

 As early as 1560, Parisian midwives had to pass a licensing examination and abide by regulations to practice.
 Not all midwives had this level of education, however.
 English midwives received little formal training and weren't licensed until 1902.
 America inherited the English model of midwifery.

 Around this time, American medical doctors began a campaign against midwifery in the press, the courts, and Congress.
-They cited the poor outcomes for mothers and babies under the care of midwives.
-Doctors might also have viewed midwives as competition.
+They blamed midwives for the high rates of death among mothers and babies.
+Doctors also might have viewed midwives as competition.

 Whatever the doctors' motivations, the rate of midwife-attended births dropped during and after the campaign.
-But the widespread criticism from the medical establishment prompted the foundation of the first certified American nurse-midwifery school in 1932.
+But that criticism from the medical establishment also prompted the foundation of the first certified American nurse-midwifery school in 1932.
 It aimed to incorporate the necessary medical training into midwifery's traditional approach to pregnancy and labor.

 - have at least a bachelor's degree and may have a master's or doctoral degree

 - have completed both nursing and midwifery training

 - have passed exams to become certified and have fulfilled state licensing requirements

 Most births assisted by certified nurse-midwives occur in hospitals.